andybalham/blog-source-code/blog-posts/serverless-azure-01-developing-my-first-function.md

     .Build();
 ```

-I decided to take advantage of the dependency injection and created a couple of services so that my function would be isolated from the details of how a request is validated and how the request content is stored.
+I decided to take advantage of the dependency injection and adopt a little [hexagonal architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>).
+I created a couple of services to isolate my function from the details of how a request is validated and how the request content is stored.

 ```c#
 var host = new HostBuilder()